Sorghum Festival in Mount Ida!

 According to Kinney, families in a community would join together to cook sorghum.
 Each would grow their own cane.
 They would strip and cut it and then haul it to the nearby neighbor who had a cook stand and mill.
 They would work together to produce this basic staple.
 Even children in the family would have a job on cook day.
 Maybe it was bringing the pine knots to the cook stand fire to keep it going.

-Along with making sorghum, vintage equipment will also be demonstrated during the festival.
+Along with making sorghum, vintage equipment is also be demonstrated during the festival.
 And on a tasty note, biscuits and sorghum will be served to guests too.

 “Many people have only heard of squeezing cane and cooking sorghum so it’s a great eye opener for them,” said Kinney about the festival.
 “A lot of folks remember making sorghum in their families and appreciate the nostalgic reconnect with their past.
 Many a grown man has gotten a gleam in his eye talking about tasting the skimmings as a child while the adults tended the cook pan.
 There’s just nothing like fond reminiscing!”